cheryl2shoes/AR-Aframe-ARjs/README.md

 # AR-Aframe-ARjs
-Web AR experimenting with Aframe and AR.js
+Web Augumented Reality experimenting with Aframe and AR.js